Affirmative Action

 United States Equal Employment Opportunity Commission ("EEOC")

-The Office For Civil Rights (“OCR”)
+United States Department of Education Office For Civil Rights (“OCR”)

 Boston, MA 02109

-(617) 223-9662
+(617) 289-0111

 IV.
-NON-DISCRIMINATION AND ACCOMMODATION FOR PERSONS WITH DISABILITIES
+NON DISCRIMINATION AND ACCOMMODATION FOR PERSONS WITH DISABILITIES

 a.
 In Employment